ZennerIoT/ex_audit/README.md

 end
 ```

-In the background, ExAudit.track will remember the PID it was called from and attaches the passed data to that
+In the background, `ExAudit.track/1` will remember the PID it was called from
-PID.
-In most cases, the conn process will call the Repo functions, so ExAudit can get the data from that PID again deeper
+and attaches the passed data to that PID.
+In most cases, the conn process will
+call the Repo functions, so ExAudit can get the data from that PID again deeper
 in the plug tree.

-In some cases where it is not possible to call the Repo function from the conn process, you have to pass the
+In some cases where it is not possible to call the Repo function from the conn
-custom data manually via the options described above.
+process, you have to pass the custom data manually via the options described
+above.

 Examples for data you might want to track additionally: